ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

-To use Cray Apprentice2 (`app2`), load `perftools-base` module if it is not already loaded
+To use Cray Apprentice2 (`app2`), load `perftools-base` module if it is not already loaded.

     module load perftools-base

-then open the experiment directory generated during the instrumentation phase with Apprentice2:
+Next, open the experiment directory generated during the instrumentation phase with Apprentice2.

     auser@ln01:/work/t01/t01/auser> app2 jacobi+pat+12265-1573s